Greil Mercenaries | PoR Beorc Allies | PoR Laguz Allies | PoR Antagonists | RD Protagonists | RD Major Antagonists | RD Minor Antagonists | NPCs

 - Teleporters and Transporters: He teleports from place to place with warp powder.
 However, he doesn't like to use it for any purpose except for quick travel, as according to him (and Lekain in Radiant Dawn), using it drains his strength.

 - There Is No Kill Like Overkill: His Eclipse skill in Radiant Dawn is absolutely ridiculous.
 While many mastery skills in Radiant Dawn are ridiculous, Eclipse takes it Up to Eleven.
 Like Luna, it ignores any defense but instead of multiplying his strength by 3, it is multiplied by 5.
-With his 38 strength, he is dealing at least 190 damage to a single target when Eclipse activates, which is more than one and the half times the Final Boss's HP.
+With his 38 strength, he is dealing at least 190 damage to a single target when Eclipse activates, which is more than one and a half times the Final Boss's 120 HP.
+Add in Alondite and its 18 Might, and he'll do 208 damage.

 - Trailers Always Spoil: His real identity was revealed in promotional material before the game's English release.